 And before the list ends, no trip, and we repeat no trip, is complete without picking up some of the most amazing single malts that Scotland is most famous for.

 No dearth of places to stay.
 You can choose, depending on your budget, anything from gorgeous castles to homes.
 Now, while the bigger cities have choices which give you the freedom to book closer to travel dates, the smaller towns especially when traveling up in Scotland do not have many options.
 So, it is better to block early.

 A recommendation: if you are a whiskey aficionado, the gorgeous Bowmore cottages at the distillery at Bowmore give you the opportunity to live on the property.

 Another lovely town to sack out in is Inverness.
-A focal point for the lesser explored parts of Scotland, try Lynver Guest House run by a lovely couple Michelle and Brian.
-Located in a residential area, it is a quick downhill walk to the town’s centre.
+A focal point for the lesser-explored parts of Scotland, try Lynver Guest House run by a lovely couple, Michelle and Brian.
+Located in a residential area, it is a quick downhill walk to the town’s center.
 Scotland will offer you many places to stay but the welcoming hospitality is the same everywhere.

 All year!
 Anytime is good if you’re visiting Scotland for what it is – for the castles and the places of history and the quenching of the curiosity that makes you wonder, standing in a shop, as to the difference between tartan and plaid.

 But if you are a nature person, then autumn is your time.
 And yours would be the glorious colors of the Scottish autumn.